 Fortunately, Mellison drops the “1984” analogy after the title of his article and proceeds to ask fair questions:

 - Do they cross the line in terms of privacy?

 - Do these technologies work?

-It is understandable that these technologies might strike some as unsettling, but the benign purpose of the technologies, combined with the fact they they don’t allow some out-of-state controller to listen in on her conversations should help put most people’s mind at ease.
-Furthermore, the technology that we’re discussing is now has been relatively commonplace in assisted living communities for several years, and is used a a chief selling point, so it doesn’t appear to actually frighten residents and their families.
+It is understandable that these technologies might strike some as unsettling, but the benign purpose of the technologies, combined with the fact they they don’t allow some out-of-state controller to listen in on Mom or Grandma’s conversations should help put most people’s mind at ease.
+Furthermore, the technology that we’re discussing has been relatively commonplace in assisted living communities for several years, and is used a a chief selling point, so it doesn’t appear to actually frighten residents and their families.

-Do These Technologies Work?
+Ways These Technologies Work

 This story demonstrates it’s not the technology alone that made the difference, but the fact that people were there to analyze and act on the data that they were seeing:

 Of course it’s possible that these high tech assisted living technologies might on occasion fail to recognize a problem, but in assisted living communities they are meant as a supplement to normal and regular welfare checks and supervision.